-

 Choosing the correct size

 Please don’t hesitate to contact us if you are unsure which mask suits you.
-We’re confident we can make some suggestions for alternatives that you may find significantly improve the quality of your sleep and the effectiveness of your treatment.
+We’re confident we can make some suggestions for alternatives that you may find to significantly improve the quality of your sleep and the effectiveness of your treatment.

 CPAP Masks FAQs